dy/sprae/r&d.md

 - possibly some bit more of memory/perf cost, since static values get wrapped into signals ? can we optimize static array values instead of being a bunch of signals instead be one signal?

+### [ ] Should we create per-object signal, instead of per-property?
+- it gives less granular updates: full array gets diffed, all nodes get refreshed

 ## [x] ~~Should we replace `:each="item in items"` to `:each.item="items"`?~~ -> fixed via custom .parse

 - non-conventional